 - Promotion of a positive school ethos and good behaviour - Promoting respect for all members of the school community - PSHE lessons supporting students in understanding what bullying is and how to combat it, encouraging students to problem solve.
-Through PSHE, children are encouraged to talk about their feelings and things that are worrying them. - Antibullying assemblies, activities during anti-bullying week and 'e' safety week - Peer Mentoring system (Including student ambassadors) - The use of restorative techniques - The Prescot will also address bullying through displays, peer mentoring and the School Council. - Parents, carers and staff know who to contact if they are worried about bullying. - Everyone is encouraged to report all incidents of bullying including cyber-bullying. - Bullying should be immediately dealt with, and appropriate action will be taken. - All cases should be recorded using SIMS or via email and passed on to the appropriate Progress Coordinator, Assistant Progress Coordinator or appropriate SLT link. - Parents of identified bullies and victims will be notified and involved in the resolution of the issue. - Challenge practice and language which does not uphold the values of tolerance, non-discrimination and respect towards others.
+Through PSHE, children are encouraged to talk about their feelings and things that are worrying them. - Antibullying assemblies, activities during anti-bullying week and 'e' safety week - Peer Mentoring system (Including student ambassadors) - The use of restorative techniques

+- The Prescot School will also address bullying through displays, peer mentoring and the School Council. - Parents, carers and staff know who to contact if they are worried about bullying. - Everyone is encouraged to report all incidents of bullying including cyber-bullying. - Bullying should be immediately dealt with, and appropriate action will be taken. - All cases should be recorded and passed on to the appropriate Head of Year or SLT link. - Parents of identified bullies and victims will be notified and involved in the resolution of the issue. - Challenge practice and language which does not uphold the values of the school and respect towards others.